sourcehut-mirrors/chawan/doc/css.md

   of `border-spacing` times two and the cell width.
 * `border-*-width` is interpreted as a binary value: a width of 0 results in no border, while any other width results in a border of a single type.
+* `box-sizing: border-box` actually sets the padding box size, so that borders rounded up to the cell size do not accidentally take all space from the actual content.
+(That in turn would cause problems if a child box set `overflow: hidden`, etc.)

 <!-- MANON